Home

 Swedish Climate Symposium 2026 will be held in Lund on May 20–22.
 The theme of the conference is “Climate Research: Science, Society, Actions“, highlighting the need to integrate cutting-edge climate science with societal perspectives and actionable strategies to accelerate climate solutions.

-Society: It will foster reflection, dialogue, and exchange between academia and societal actors.
-Together, we will explore how climate research can inform our understanding of the challenges facing the environment and society.
+Society: The symposium facilitates reflection, dialogue, and knowledge exchange between academia and societal actors.
+Together, we will explore how climate research can inform our responses to the environmental and societal challenges ahead.

-Actions: We will examine the direct and indirect climate-related challenges facing Sweden and discuss how to address these through both climate adaptation and emissions reduction.
+Actions: We examine the direct and indirect climate-related challenges facing Sweden and discuss strategies for addressing them through both climate adaptation and emissions reduction.

-Swedish Climate Symposium is hosted by the Strategic Research Areas MERGE, BECC & Bolin Centre for Climate Research, the centres Centre for Climate Science and Policy Research & KTH Climate Action Centre.
+The Swedish Climate Symposium is hosted by the Strategic Research Areas MERGE, BECC, and the Bolin Centre for Climate Research, together with the Swedish Meteorological and Hydrological Institute (SMHI), the Centre for Climate Science and Policy Research, and the KTH Climate Action Centre.
+Read more about us.

 Presentation of Announced Keynotes